tghosth/swf_json_csrf/README.md

 ## Instructions
 The .swf file take 3 required and 2 optional parameters:
 1) **jsonData** - apparently, JSON Data:) Can be other type of data, if optional `ct` param specified.
 Can be empty
 2) **php_url** - URL of the 307 redirector php file.
-Can be empty (in this case SWF will request endpoint without 307 redirect - and likely will fail, if crossdomain.xml is secure, or not exist)
+Can be empty (in this case SWF will request endpoint without 307 redirect - and likely will fail, if crossdomain.xml is secure, or not exist).
+You can implement your own redirector (not PHP), for example, if you are using different environment.
 3) **endpoint** - target endpoint, which is vulnerable to CSRF, or, if you're exploiting insecure crossdomain.xml, URL which response you want to read.
 4) **ct** (optional) - specify your own Content-Type.
 Without this parameter it will be `application/json`
 5) **reqmethod** (optional) - specify your own request method.
 Without this parameter it will be `POST`